Solution Builder

 Competitive Analysis

-After interviews, we analyzed the tools participants mentioned they currently use, like Lucidchart and Microsoft Visio, and other competitors in the networking domain, like Amazon Web Services and Google Cloud Platform, to identify how they are handling network design and if there are any gaps we can address.
+After interviews, I analyzed the tools participants mentioned they currently use, like Lucidchart and Microsoft Visio, and other competitors in the networking domain, like Amazon Web Services and Google Cloud Platform, to identify how they are handling network design and if there are any gaps we can address.

 Lucidchart and Microsoft Visio Analysis